 We meet Dani in a pub near Baker Street.
 He’s hungover from a weekend of partying and is medicating with a pint of lager.
-We’re the first interview of the day, but certainly not the last, as he’s in town promoting Cradle Of Filth’s new album Cryptoriana – The Seductiveness Of Decay, which he describes as “more brilliant than the last one.”
-In the new issue of Metal Hammer and on TeamRock+ you can read about the band’s exploration into Victorian literature for the new record, but here we’re chatting about the man himself and reminiscing about the fiery days of the ‘90s black metal scene.
+We’re the first interview of the day, but certainly not the last, as he’s in town promoting Cradle Of Filth’s album Cryptoriana – The Seductiveness Of Decay,.
+We chat about the man himself and reminisce about the fiery days of the ‘90s black metal scene.

 When and why did you decide to go under the pseudonym Dani Filth?